knutties/specs/FUNCTIONAL_OVERVIEW.md

-Finalize common tool-sets for working group (tech, business - can use separate toolsets) Shared calendars
+Finalize common tool-sets for working group (tech, business - can use separate toolsets)

+Each working group to setup working cadence/rhythm.

-Each working group to setup working cadence/rhythm Core Arch group - weekly review
+Each working group to setup open calendar - so that meeting details are share-able.

+Core Arch group to have a weekly review

 Core Wider Group (core group + track leads) - fortnight review